xwarzee/accelerate/docs/index.md

-## Welcome to Accelerate Initiative
+## Welcome to Craft & Devops Accelerate Initiative

 You can use the [editor on GitHub](https://github.com/xwarzee/accelerate/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.